 Roman architecture is well-known for its grandeur, style, and effectivity.
-Palaces, cathedrals, museums, libraries, parks, and gardens established during the rule of the Roman Empire in Italy continue to enthral travelers visiting these sites today.
+Palaces, cathedrals, museums, libraries, parks, and gardens established during the rule of the Roman Empire in Italy continue to enthrall travelers visiting these sites today.
 Here we present a list of some of the most notable historical monuments of Italy and mention the history associated with them.

 9. Tower of Pisa

 The Leaning Tower of Pisa, famous for its unintended tilt, is located in the Italian city of Pisa.
 It is the freestanding bell tower of the city’s cathedral.
 The tower is the third oldest structure of the Cathedral Square of Pisa.
-The tilt of the tower resulted from an error in construction but became famous over the years for its unique property.
+The tilt of the tower resulted from an error in construction but became famous over the years or its unique property.
 The tilt was actually caused due to an inadequate foundation on a soft ground not sufficient to bear the tower’s weight.
 The Leaning Tower of Pisa is 183.27 feet high on the lower side and 185.93 feet high at the higher end.

 8. Ponte Vecchio